sardanarohit/Servian/README.md

 Navigate to the VM and copy the public IP

-Open the web browser to launch the application and paste <public ip>:3000
+Open the web browser to launch the application and paste public ip:3000

 ![](https://github.com/sardanarohit/Servian/blob/read/images/app.png)